UvaCsl/HemoCell/doc/user_guide/Case.rst

   </hemocell>

 Now there is only one more xml file missing, namely the RBC_HO.xml file.
-Fortunately this file is included in the cases folder, you can copy it to the newCase as following:
+Fortunately this file is included in the examples folder, you can copy it to the newCase as following:

 .. code-block:: console

-    vikko@the9:~/HemoCell/cases$ cp RBC_HO_template.xml newCase/RBC_HO.xml
+    vikko@the9:~/HemoCell/examples$ cp RBC_HO_template.xml newCase/RBC_HO.xml
-    vikko@the9:~/HemoCell/cases$ ls newCase/
+    vikko@the9:~/HemoCell/examples$ ls newCase/
     CMakeLists.txt  config.xml  newCase.cpp  RBC_HO.xml

 Creating the initial positions for the Cells